-Name of Name of Name of Name of Group Member Group Member Group Member Group Member Out de la seile de 0 Out the sections of One de la circulat Grade assigned Grade assigned Grade assigned Grade assigned
+Name of Group Member Name of Group Member Name of Group Member Name of Group Member Grade assigned Grade assigned Grade assigned Grade assigned

 Comments?

 Class Participation and Pop Quizzes

 During the course of the semester, there will be 3 unannounced (surprise) quizzes, relating specifically to the materials assigned for that particular session.
 Every class, I will reiterate what readings you are responsible for prior to attending the next class, so coming to class is very important!
 In total, the quizzes are worth 5 percent of your final grade in this course.
 I will choose the best 2 out of 3 to count towards your final grade (at up to 2 1⁄2 marks each).
 In other words, I will drop the quiz for which you obtained your lowest grade.
 Note that this applies only when you have written all three quizzes.
 In the event that you only write 2 quizzes (e.g., due to absence), I will not drop your lowest grade, but instead take the average of the two.
 If you write only one quiz, you will automatically lose 2 1⁄2 marks; if you fail to write any quizzes, you will automatically lose 5 marks.
 These quizzes are intended to reinforce the importance of attending lectures, and coming to class prepared with an understanding of the assigned readings.
 As such, there will be no granting of 'make-up' quizzes.